ksarkies/XBee-Acquisition/Development/XBee-node-test/README.md

 This is a test firmware for a remote unit.
 Written in C under avr-gcc.
 The node hardware is based on the ATMega48 series.
-The hardware is defined in [gEDA-XBee](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/gEDA-XBee-Test) but is also useable with the watermeter board which uses the ATTiny841.
+The hardware is defined in [gEDA-XBee-Node-Test](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/gEDA-XBee-node-test) and [Kicad-XBee-Node-Test](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/Kicad-XBee-node-test) but is also useable with the watermeter board which uses the ATTiny841.

 A message containing counts from an external pulse source is sent to the coordinator at timed intervals in the timer ISR.
+If enabled, battery voltage is also transmitted from a voltage divider connected to the XBee and read from ADC1.
+Options for XBee sleep and battery measurement are provided at compile time.
 The program will flash an activity LED on the test board.

 Before beginning to monitor the XBee for incoming messages the firmware will query it for association indication.
 This is to ensure that the XBee is not put